Iispar/reviews-frontend/README.md

 <br />
 ** HOX **
 <br />
-he backend is probably at sleep so it will take few minutes for it to wake up from the first call.
+The backend is probably at sleep so it will take few minutes for it to wake up from the first call.
 If you just login it will eventually give error or log you in when it wakes up...
 Also the add rating API is probably at sleep so try adding a review and after it gives an error try again after waiting until it works.

 You can use the account
 <br />